chlyz/i3ipc-dynamic-tiling/README.md

   the window to the secondary container and vice versa.
 The focus is kept within the original container.

-+ `i3dt_move swap`: Swap the focused window with the window in the focused window in other container.
++ `i3dt_move swap`: Swap the focused window with the focused window in other container.
 The focus is kept within the original container.

 ### Monocle alternatives